UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Method

 \subsection{Training}

-For a fair comparison, we follow the experimental setups of two recent works: SALAD~\cite{salad} for single-frame retrieval and SeqMatchNet~\cite{seqmatchnet} for sequence-level retrieval.
+We follow the experimental setups of two recent works: SALAD~\cite{salad} for single-frame retrieval and SeqMatchNet~\cite{seqmatchnet} for sequence-level retrieval.

 For single-frame training, we use GSV-Cities~\cite{gsv} as it is standard practice in the field.
 GSV-Cities is a large-scale collection of urban locations from Google Street View.
 For optimization, we adopt the multi-similarity loss~\cite{multiloss} together with the AdamW optimizer~\cite{adam}.
 For sequence-level training, since GSV-Cities does not support multi-frame training, we follow the setting of SeqMatchNet~\cite{seqmatchnet} and train our model on the Mapillary Street-Level Sequences (MSLS) dataset~\cite{msls}.
 MSLS contains over 1.6 million images collected from the Mapillary collaborative mapping platform, covering diverse cities and exhibiting significant variations in viewpoint, weather, and illumination conditions.
 The training process consists of two stages: in the first stage, we train only the descriptor head; in the second stage, we jointly train the alternating attention blocks of VGGT and the DINOv2 encoder.
-All experiments are conducted using mixed-precision (FP16) training to improve computational efficiency and reduce memory consumption.
+To ensure a fair and accurate comparison, especially with strong foundation model-based baselines like SALAD~\cite{salad}, we train our models using full-precision (float32).
+Furthermore, we align the input image resolution across models, which not only standardizes the evaluation but also optimizes the inference latency of our framework.